Chang-Rae Lee: Career

 Lee's first novel, Native Speaker (1995), won numerous awards including the PEN/Hemingway Award for Debut Novel.
-Centered on a Korean-American industrial spy, the novel explores themes of alienation and betrayal as experienced by immigrants and first-generation citizens, in their struggle to assimilate in American life.
+Centered on a Korean-American industrial spy, the novel explores themes of alienation and betrayal as experienced by immigrants and first-generation citizens in their struggle to assimilate in American life.
 In 1999, he published his second novel, A Gesture Life.
-This elaborated on his themes of identity and assimilation through the narrative of an elderly Japanese immigrant in the US who was born in Korea but later adopted to a Japanese family and remembers treating Korean comfort women during World War II.
-For this book, Lee received the Asian American Literary Award.
-His 2004 novel Aloft received mixed notices from the critics and featured Lee's first protagonist who is not Asian American, but a disengaged and isolated Italian-American suburbanite forced to deal with his world.
-It received the 2006 Asian/Pacific American Award for Literature in the Adult Fiction category.
-His 2010 novel The Surrendered won the 2011 Dayton Literary Peace Prize and was a nominated finalist for the 2011 Pulitzer Prize for Fiction.
-Lee's next novel, On Such a Full Sea (2014) is set in a dystopian future version of the American city of Baltimore, Maryland called B-Mor where the main character, Fan, is a Chinese-American laborer working as a diver in a fish farm.
-It was a finalist for the 2014 National Book Critics Circle Award.
+This elaborates on themes of identity and assimilation through the narrative of an elderly Japanese immigrant in the United States who was born in Korea but later adopted to a Japanese family and remembers treating Korean comfort women during World War II.
+For this book, Lee received an Asian American Literary Award.
+His 2004 novel Aloft received mixed reviews from critics and featured Lee's first protagonist who is not Asian-American, but instead a disengaged and isolated Italian-American suburbanite.
+It received the 2005-2006 Asian/Pacific American Award for Literature in the Adult Literature category.
+His 2010 novel The Surrendered won the 2011 Dayton Literary Peace Prize and was a finalist for the 2011 Pulitzer Prize for Fiction.
+Lee's next novel, On Such a Full Sea (2014), is set in a dystopian future version Baltimore, Maryland, called B-Mor, where the main character, Fan, is a Chinese-American laborer working as a diver in a fish farm.
+It was a finalist for the 2014 National Book Critics Circle Award for Fiction.

 In 2016, Lee joined the faculty of Stanford University, where he is the Ward W. and Priscilla B. Woods Professor of English.
 He previously taught creative writing in the Lewis Center for the Arts at Princeton University.
 He was also a Shinhan Distinguished Visiting Professor at Yonsei University in Seoul, South Korea.

-Lee has compared his writing process to spelunking.
-"You kind of create the right path for yourself.
-But, boy, are there so many points at which you think, absolutely, I'm going down the wrong hole here.
-And I can't get back to the right hole."

-Major themes

-Lee explores issues central to the Asian-American experience: the legacy of the past; the encounter of diverse cultures; the challenges of racism and discrimination, and exclusion; dreams achieved and dreams deferred.
-In the process of developing and defining itself, then, Asian-American literature speaks to the very heart of what it means to be American.
-The authors of this literature above all concern themselves with identity, with the question of becoming and being American, of being accepted, not "foreign."
-Lee's writings have addressed these questions of identity, exile and diaspora, assimilation, and alienation.
+Lee explores issues central to the Asian-American experience: the legacy of the past; the encounter of diverse cultures; the challenges of racism, discrimination, and exclusion; dreams achieved and dreams deferred.
+Lee's writings have addressed the questions of identity, exile, diaspora, assimilation, and alienation.